suppeboi/flowers/README.md

 ![Create new folder](images/new_folder.png)

-5. Right-click the folder and click upload.
+5. Right-click the folder and click "Upload"/"Last opp".
 Navigate to the 'jpg'-folder you just downloaded locally, open it and select all the images.
 Click Open to upload them

 ![Create new folder](images/upload.png)

-6. Copy the code from the file 'restructure.py' in the github-repo into a Jupyter Notebook cell and run it.
-The result should be a newly created folder 'flowers' (it can take some time before it pops up, be patient), with subfolders 'train' and 'val': Going deeper, each of these should have a subfolder for each flower species, where the images reside.
+6. <b>Noe that you should not start this step until all images are uploaded, which might take some time!</b>Copy the code from the file 'restructure.py' in the github-repo into a Jupyter Notebook cell and run it.
+The result should be a newly created folder 'flowers' (it can take some time before it pops up, be patient.
+If nothing happens you can also click "Refresh"/"Last inn" again), with subfolders 'train' and 'val': Going deeper, each of these should have a subfolder for each flower species, where the images reside.

 #### Environment
 1. Install tensorflow by creating a new Jupyter Notebook cell and run the code